zemse/hardhat-tracer/README-TEMPLATE.md

 ## What

-_A longer, one paragraph, description of the plugin_
+<_A longer, one paragraph, description of the plugin_>

-This plugin will help you with world domination as by implementing a simple tic-tac-toe in the terminal.
+This plugin will help you with world domination by implementing a simple tic-tac-toe in the terminal.

 ## Installation